FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 }
 ```

 We know that the `switchMap` operator is only interested in the most recent value which came in.
 It does not build a relation between everything which comes in and puts them in a queue.
 This is what the `concatMap` operator is for.
-It behaves like it has a queue and stores the incoming calls and emits the next one when the previous one came back!
+It has a queue and stores the incoming calls and emits the next one when the previous one came back!
 So when it receives the value with `first` it calls `anyLongRunningOp` with `first`, then the `second` value comes in.
 The `concatMap` operator now holds this call back until the `anyLongRunningOp` method comes back with the result of the call with `first` and _then_ the next call with `second` as parameter is being fired.
 It concatenates the calls and emits them one after another.
 As a side effect it builds a relation between the calls because it has to look wether the first one came back before it can emit the next one.

 ![ConcatMap operator](https://cdn.offering.solutions/img/articles/2021-03-07/concatmap.gif)